 The HARP rule is available here: §355.8070.

 HHSC is providing the HARP modeling for example purposes only; these are not the final program values.
 The program values are subject to changes based on actual enrollment, data changes, and approval issued by the Centers for Medicare and Medicaid Services (CMS).
 The HARP modeling is updated to reflect the final rules which can be found in the Texas Register.
-PDF version of the file here (.pdf) (Excel version of the file here (.xslx)) and the summary visualizations of the modeling are available here (.pdf).
+PDF version of the file here (.pdf).
+View Excel version of the file here (.xslx).
+The summary visualizations of the modeling are available here (.pdf).

 State Plan Submission